qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 Legend Properties
 =================

+The |legend| :guilabel:`Legend` tab provides you with advanced settings for the :ref:`Layers panel <label_legend>` and/or the :ref:`print layout legend <layout_legend_item>`.
+These options include:

+* Depending on the symbology applied to the layer, you may end up with several entries in the legend, not necessarily readable/useful to display.
+  The :guilabel:`Legend placeholder image` helps you :ref:`select an image
+  <embedded_file_selector>` for replacement, displayed both in the
+  :guilabel:`Layers` panel and the print layout legend.
-The |legend| :guilabel:`Legend` tab provides you with a list of widgets you can embed within the layer tree in the Layers panel.
+* The |legend| :guilabel:`Embedded widgets in Legend` provides you with a list of widgets you can embed within the layer tree in the Layers panel.
   The idea is to have a way to quickly access some actions that are often used with the layer (setup transparency, filtering, selection, style or other stuff...).

   By default, QGIS provides a transparency widget but this can be extended by plugins that register their own widgets and assign custom actions to layers they manage.

 .. _figure_raster_legend: